(This article was updated in 2024 according to the increase of the fixed tax).

 Eligible foreign new residents

-The option for the new flat tax system can be done only by a person who has not been resident of Italy for at least 9 out of the last 10 calendar years before.
+The option for the new flat tax system can be done only by a person who has not been a resident of Italy for at least 9 out of the last 10 calendar years before.

 Ruling procedure